Battle of the Cerveza-Mixed Drinks: Cuba's Bul vs. Mexico's Michelada

 - Chili powder

-Rub the lime wedge around the rim of the glass or beer mug, flip mug upside down, and dip into chile powder, making sure to generously coat the entire rim.
+Rub the lime wedge around the rim of the glass or beer mug, flip mug upside down, and dip into chili powder, making sure to generously coat the entire rim.
 Mix the first set of ingredients inside of the mug, add ice, and then add beer.

 - One 12-ounce beer, preferably a pilsner